jlehikoinen/ScriptingInSwiftDemo/README.md

 "Scripting in Swift" demo for FinMacAdmin meetup 25.04.2019.

 The demo script `CompleteScript.swift` can be used for setting up default email application (macOS Mail or MS Outlook).

-_Note that scripts are missing all the constraints related things._
+Use it at your own risk.

 ## Requirements